pzerger/supplemental/CISSP/data-security.md

 - **Create/Creation**: The process of generating new data or information.

 - **Classification**: Categorizing data based on its sensitivity and importance to determine security controls.
+Data should be classified as soon as possible after creation to facilitate data protection.

 - **Store/Storage**: Saving and retaining data in a repository like a database or file server.
+Data should be encrypted at rest.

 - **Use/Usage**: Accessing and utilizing data for its intended business purpose.
+Data should be encrypted in-transit.

 - **Share/Sharing**: Disseminating or providing access to data to authorized users.
+Data protection should travel with the data, even outside the organization.

 - **Archival/Retention**: Storing data long-term for legal, compliance or historical purposes.

 - **Destruction**: Permanently deleting data when no longer needed.
+Data should be destroyed as quickly as allowable, as additional data = additional risk.

 ## Data Destruction